nextflow-io/patterns/README.md

 	nextflow run split_fasta.nf

-By default the script split the multi FASTA file in chunks containing 10 sequences, since the query file is very small it will run BLAST just one time.
+By default the script split the multi FASTA file in chunks containing 10 sequences, since the query file is very small it will execute just one BLAST job.

-Try to execute the same example specifying a lower number of sequences in each chunk.
+Try to run the same example specifying a lower number of sequences in each chunk.
 For example:

 	nextflow run split_fasta.nf --chunkSize 2